cmosbeux/Damage/AdvReac_Test/README.md

 The case consists in a 3 disc-shapes that are turning with a constant orbit given by a circular velocity field.
 We consider two metrics:

-1) the pure advection of theses shapes: there we look for methods that minimize numerical diffusion
+1) the pure advection of theses shapes: there we look for methods that minimize numerical diffusion.
+The variable is named `Hadv`
-2) a source term that is a function of these evolving shape, i.e. a source term that depends on the evolution of the particle along the path integral over time.
-We define it in the body force as
+2) an advection that is a function of these evolving shape, i.e. a source term that depends on the evolution of the particle along the path integral over time.
+The Variable is named `Source`.

+We define the source term in the body force as

 ```f90
 Particle Time Integral Source = Variable Hadv